The

 The licensor reserves the right to terminate this license if the licensee violates any part of the agreement.
 The licensee agrees to make copies of the program only for backup purposes.
 The licensee agrees not to copy the documentation and to take all necessary precautions to ensure that the backup copies of the software are not distributed to or acquired by other parties.

-Upgrades, Updates: Updates are free, as long as the major version number does not change.
+Upgrades, Updates: Updates are free, as long as the major version number does not change. (at present the major version number is v3.x)

 Add-On: Add-on are additional or optional parts of XWall that enhance the capability of the core XWall program.
+The add-on have their own licensing schema, especially when they are provided by a third-party company.

 History